North Macedonia Profile

 "We have a young group but the boys are strong and they have a good future ahead of them.
 Before the game, I spoke with the team and I told them to stay calm.
 At the end, we have won, and I'm just so excited."

-North Macedonia celebrated their most famous victory in March 2021 when they beat Germany 2-1 a World Cup qualifier.
+North Macedonia celebrated their most famous victory in March 2021 when they beat Germany 2-1 in a World Cup qualifier and went into the delayed Euros in good spirits.

 North Macedonia legends